balashev/spectro/docs/console.rst

 Console command
 ---------------

-The console is a powerful text commands based instrument.
+The console procide access to the number of text commands that alleviate the spectrum investigation and analysis.
+Some action can be accessed only by console.
+Additionally it is used as an output window to quickly show the results of some prodecures.

-Here we provide the list of the commands:
+The list of avaliable commands:

 * **<species>**: print the avaliable lines of the species (e.g. H I, Si IV, H2j0 etc) in spectro database.
 * **show <species>**: add the line marks of avaliable lines of the species in the spectrum panel.
 The line marks will attach to the spectrum.
 * **high <species>**: highlight the line marks corresponding to the species in the spectrum panel.
 * **hide <species>**: hide all the line marks corresponding to the species in the spectrum panel.
 * **z <float>**: set redshift of the line marks to be <float>.
-* **load <filename>**: load the file with <filename> from the temp folder .
+* **load <filename>**: load the file with <filename> from the temp folder.
 * **fit <options>**: start fit of the model. <options> can be:

     * **comp**: fit only selected component.